David-Araripe/UniProtMapper/README.md

 )

 # Fetched results contain all retrieved species.
-# Filtering is done after the response is obtained
+# Filtering by organism is done on the full response.
 >>> Fetched: 3 / 3
 >>> Fetched: 349 / 349
 ```